Black Moshannon State Park is an outdoor lovers paradise

 Black Moshannon Bog Natural Area

-Bog Trail.
+One of the most popular areas to visit in the park is the Black Moshannon Bog Natural Area.
+The bog area of the park is very unique and scenic.
+It serves as a critical wildlife habitat.
+For those looking to explore the bog, take a hike along the short but beautiful Bog Trail.
 Most of which is a boardwalk that explores the bog.
 Make sure to protect yourself from bugs; the mosquitos can be relentless.
 Keep an eye peeled for a variety of wildlife, including great blue herons, beavers, and a variety of ducks and shorebirds.
 But also make sure to watch out for carnivorous plants, such as the pitcher plant.

-The bog trail is only a half-mile loop; for those looking for a longer adventure and exploring deeper into the more remote sections of the park, check out the Moss-Hanne Trail.
+The Bog Trail is only a half-mile loop; for those looking for a longer adventure and exploring deeper into the more remote sections of the park, check out the Moss-Hanne Trail.
 At 7.7 miles, it’s the longest trail in the park and takes hikers through a wide variety of natural areas, including bogs, hardwood forests, grassy fields, and blueberry patches.
 Make sure to wear good shoes that are waterproof.
 Sections of the trail are likely to be wet.

 Rim Trail Picture